How to Install EPEL on Rocky Linux

 Repository : epel

-Watch for the Repository: epel line to confirm the package comes from EPEL.
-Additionally, you can list all available EPEL packages with:
+The Repository: epel line confirms this package comes from EPEL rather than the base repositories.
+You can also list all available EPEL packages with:

 dnf repository-packages epel list available | head -20